 - BLACK = Page Size/Trim Line.
 The black trim line is an approximation of where the trimming will occur.
 Actual trim line may vary slightly.

 - MAGENTA = Margin/Safe Art Boundary.
 Keep important content inside the magenta line.

 Correct layout: content placed inside magenta safe lines

 Text is safely within the inner magenta line, with no risk of being cut off:

-Important content (the top of the cat's ear) does not cross the magenta safe line, so there's no risk of the top of the ear being trimmed off:
+Below, the important content (the top of the cat's ear) does not cross the magenta safe line, so there's no risk of the top of the ear being trimmed off:

-Correct full bleed layout example
+Correct full bleed layout

 This is a properly designed full bleed layout.
 The image runs all the way to the outer red bleed line on each edge, completely filling the page.
 (And the cat's ear doesn't cross over the magenta safe line).

 Incorrect layout: content placed outside magenta safe lines